MahmoudMohajer/Titanic_survival_project/README.md

    - Evaluated using accuracy, classification report, and confusion matrix

-The best performing model was saved and is used in this application for making predictions.
+The best performing model was saved and is used in this application for making predictions. you can find the model training code in [kaggle notebook](https://www.kaggle.com/code/mahmoodmohajer/titanic-2)
 ## Contributing

 Contributions to improve the app are welcome.
 Please follow these steps: